 Aspiring Engineers Unite!

-From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
-In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!
+We also keep parents informed by sending out regular communication, including a recap of each week’s project.
+We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

-Sylvan’s Engineering courses in the Windsor region offer:
+Our Engineering programs in the Windsor region include: